xpgram/advance-wars/src/00 - Todo List.md

     - [ ] Reset cursor switches to default cursor graphics

 - [ ] Add "Choose Attack Target" step to turn structure in two steps:
-    - [ ] Active step:
+    - [X] Active step:
-    - [ ] Within the affective range, build a list of all targetable units in the order left-to-right, top-to-bottom.
+    - [X] Within the affective range, build a list of all targetable units in the order left-to-right, top-to-bottom.
-    - [ ] Controls: Up/Left ascends the list, Down/Right descends the list.
+    - [X] Controls: Up/Left ascends the list, Down/Right descends the list.
 List loops.
             - Slider objects, I believe, have range-loop as a mode setting.
-    - [ ] MapCursor is shown, its controls are disabled.
+    - [X] MapCursor is shown, its controls are disabled.
-        - [ ] TurnState handles controls as it handles the list.
+            - [X] TurnState handles controls as it handles the list.
     - [ ] Passive step (during 'Move' step):
     - [ ] Use recalcPathToPoint() (whatever it's called) to adjust the unit's travel destination to the nearest position within range of the target.
             - The source game ignores this rule if the actionable unit is a battleship and only recalcs the path on formally choosing a target, prefering not a similar path to the one drawn but the shortest path to some point within range.
 I can't think of a technical reason for this; it is probably just a convenience assumed for the player.

-- [x] Compare 25x15x3 sprites drawn individually (with transparency) vs the same in a mesh.
-    Predictably, yes, it is faster with meshes.
-    - [ ] Refactor the map building system to create a mesh instead of a sprite grid.
-    - [X] Sea layer: Rendered to one animated texture.
-        - [ ] Refactor its placement into its own layer; I think its currently in bottom.
-    - [ ] Ground layer: All rendered to one texture.
-    - [ ] Overlap layer: Each row rendered to one texture.
-    - [ ] Animated layer: All animated tiles (fire and plasma) are their own entity.
-        - This is fixable, but requires more work.
-        The gist is that I'd save each frame for each entity to a different mesh.
-So, the plasma layer would have 3 different meshes it cycles between, the fire layer 5.
-    - [ ] UI layer: ...
-I dunno yet.
-    - Without a re-rendering strategy on change, cities may need to be on the animated layer.
-Note that this means cities would be unaffected by mountain shadows when right-adjacent, which is not source-game behaviour.

 - [ ] War Tanks can have 6 ammo?
     - I have confirmed it is not a quirk of the demo unit spawner.
 It's possible